-Increases in crew costs may adversely affect our results of operations.
+Changes in labor laws and regulations, collective bargaining negotiations and labor disputes could increase our crew costs and have a material adverse effect on our business, results of operations, cash flows, financial condition and ability to pay dividends.
 Crew costs are a significant expense for us under our charters.
 There is a limited supply of well-qualified crew.
-We generally bear crewing costs under our charters.
+We bear crewing costs under our charters.
 Increases in crew costs may adversely affect our results of operations.
+In addition, labor disputes or unrest, including work stoppages, strikes and/or work disruptions or increases imposed by collective bargaining agreements covering the majority of our officers on board our vessels could result in higher personnel costs and significantly affect our financial performance.

-We are subject to regulations and liability under environmental laws that could require significant expenditures, including ballast water treatment systems ("BWTS") and sulfur oxide exhaust gas cleaning systems ("Scrubbers"), which can affect our results of operations and financial condition.
+We are subject to regulations and liability under environmental laws that require significant expenditures, including ballast water treatment systems ("BWTS") and sulfur oxide exhaust gas cleaning systems ("Scrubbers"), which can affect our results of operations and financial condition.